 Abstract

+This deliverable describes the Multi-Source Distributed Real-Time Search and Information Retrieval Application pilot of the DARIAH Competence Centre of the EGI-Engage project.

+DARIAH is a European infrastructure for arts and humanities scholars working with computational methods.
+It supports digitally enabled research as well as the teaching of digital research methods.
+The DARIAH Competence Centre within the EGI-Engage project aims at broadening the service and support landscape of the DARIAH community through complementing existing offers with solutions from EGI-Engage.

-The multi-source distributed real-time search and analytics application (SIR) aims at bringing a next-generation search and data retrieval platform sourced by different systems and heterogeneous data to the users from the Arts and Humanities community.
+The Multi-Source Distributed Real-Time Search and Information Retrieval Application, which is described in this deliverable, aims at bringing a next-generation search and data retrieval platform sourced by different systems and heterogeneous data to the users from the arts and humanities community.
 To achieve this, a data hub is implemented based on big data stream and batch processing techniques.
 The data hub is the foundation for feeding a distributed search engine that is driven by a research-specific object storage architecture.
-On top of this stack, an interface for the Arts and Humanities community provides big-data-enabled search and analytics capabilities to the user.
+On top of this stack, an interface for the arts and humanities community provides big-data-enabled search and analytics capabilities to the user.
+The document at hand introduces the underlying use case, the base technology, and the current application of similar technology in DARIAH.
+Based on this, it describes the architecture and current implementation of the Multi-Source Distributed Real-Time Search and Information Retrieval Application.
+This implementation is currently under development within the DARIAH Competence Centre and it is planned to be released within Q2/2016.

 COPYRIGHT NOTICE